FloatAI/humaneval-xl/README.md

 ```
 However, we recommend that you use the default values for the rest.

 ### Credits
-We adapted OpenAI's human-eval package (https://github.com/openai/human-eval) for the multi-lingual case.
-We thank OpenAI for their pioneering effort in this field including the release of the original HumanEval dataset, which we convert to the multi-lingual versions.
-We also thank Google for their release of the original MBPP Python dataset (https://github.com/google-research/google-research/tree/master/mbpp), which we adapt and convert to other programming languages.
+We adapted Amazon-science's mxeval package (https://github.com/amazon-science/mxeval) for the evaluation.
+We thank Amazon for their pioneering effort in this field including the release of the dataset and evaluation code.